Hosseinem/seqan3/doc/tutorial/argument_parser/index.md

 \snippet test/snippet/argument_parser/validators_1.cpp validator_call

-Our application has a another flaw that you might have noticed by now: If you supply a season that is not in the data file, the program will again misbehave.
+Our application has another flaw that you might have noticed by now: If you supply a season that is not in the data file, the program will again misbehave.
 Instead of fixing the program, let's restrict the user input accordingly.

 \assignment{Assignment 6}